localstack/docs/content/en/user-guide/ci/circle-ci/index.md

 ```

 ##### Same project
-To use a dynamically updated cloud pod in multiple workflows but in the same project, you must eliminate the race conditions between the update workflow and the others.
+To use a dynamically updated Cloud Pod in multiple workflows but in the same project, you must eliminate the race conditions between the update workflow and the others.

 Before you are able to use any stored artifacts in your pipeline, you must provide either a valid [project API token](https://circleci.com/docs/managing-api-tokens/#creating-a-project-api-token) or a [personal API token](https://circleci.com/docs/managing-api-tokens/#creating-a-personal-api-token) to CircleCI.